“A Learning Curve” collects two short essays about Hunter S. Thompson

 “Gonzo Speak” is a collection of quotes from Outlaw Journalist.

-“Gonzo Without End, Amen” is an essay that will appear as the afterword for the book Fear and Loathing Worldwide.
+“Gonzo Without End, Amen” is the afterword for the book Fear and Loathing Worldwide.

 “Have Radials, Will Travel” is the introduction to Pilgrim in the Land of Alligators by Jeff Klinkenberg.

 “How to Prepare for a Road Trip” was written for CityLink magazine.

 “Idol Thoughts” is a — so far as I can tell — previously unpublished essay about the “American Idol” television show, written in 2007.